xoros-repo/xoros-builder/.github/README.md

 ## Publishing

-These actions require these secrets present:
+These actions may require the following secrets present:

 ```dotenv
 DOCKER_USERNAME